Rave: Seattle

-Recent Years (2000s)
+Recent years (2000s)

 By 2010, raves were becoming the equivalent of large-scale rock music festivals, but many times even bigger and more profitable.
 The Electric Daisy Carnival in Las Vegas drew more than 300,000 fans over three days in the summer of 2012, making it the largest EDM music festival in North America.
 Ultra Music Festival in Miami drew 150,000 fans over three days in 2012 while other raves like Electric Zoo in New York, Beyond Wonderland in LA, Movement in Detroit, Electric Forest in Michigan, Spring Awakening Music Festival in Chicago, and dozens more now attract hundreds of thousands of "ravers" every year.
 These new EDM-based rave events (now simply referred generically to as "music festivals") sell out.
 Festival attendance at the Electric Daisy Carnival (EDC) increased by 39.1%, or 90,000 attendees from 2011 to 2012.
 In 2013, EDC had attendance of approximately 345,000 people, a record for the festival.
 The average ticket for EDC cost over $300 and the event contributed $278 million to the Clark County economy in 2013.
 This festival takes place at a 1,000-acre complex featuring a half dozen custom built stages, enormous interactive art installations, and hundreds of EDM artists.
 Insomniac, a US EDM event promoter, holds yearly EDC and other EDM events.

-Concurrently to these high profile for profit EDM centered events there has been a rise of "underground" diy raves and all night dance parties, particularly in Los Angeles, NYC, and several other urban centers.
-These events have a markedly different atmosphere and attitude from the mainstream EDM festivals.
-Being more diverse more experimental and more inclusive.
-Showcasing more niche and independent strains of dance music, from house to techno to breakbeat and bass.